Real crunch from Saudi Arabia's oil outage has yet to be felt

 But traders and analysts are skeptical repairs to the Abqaiq and Khurais sites will be swift, while the lack of transparency about Saudi inventories adds to uncertainty about whether Riyadh can keep markets supplied without disruption.

-“A lot of October arrival barrels were already on the water so the hole is going to show up towards late October,” one senior European oil trader said.
+“A lot of October arrival barrels were already on the water so the hole is going to show up toward late October,” one senior European oil trader said.
 “There has been a mad scramble on the paper markets but the physical scramble will come later.”

 Precisely when any rush for physical crude kicks in will depend on the level of Saudi Arabia’s inventories and how long it needs to rely on them to ensure clients receive full allocations.